Skip to Main Content

 MSN 7982 - Capstone Seminar - 2 credits

 The capstone seminar allows students to apply skills acquired in their master’s course work and collaborate with faculty to design a specific clinically based administrative or educational project.
 Using critical analysis of the practice setting needs, students use theory and evidence-based strategies to develop and implement a scholarly project.
-The final product, appropriate to the advanced practice role focus, includes an abstract, a presentation and a poster suitable for a conference.
+The final product, appropriate to the advanced practice role focus, includes an abstract, a presentation, and a poster suitable for a conference.
 Students present their capstone projects in their practicum settings.